 Now that your body is warmed up and the recumbent bike is set up to your comfort, you will want to get used to using the recumbent bike and the movements that your body will be doing in the intense workout.

-Start off by doing five minutes of slow biking.
+Start by doing five minutes of slow biking.
 Make it as leisurely as possible while still maintaining some speed.
 This will get those muscles even more ready for the faster paces.

-As it begins to feel easier, increase your pace until you feel confident in your form.
+As it begins to feel more comfortable, increase your pace until you feel confident in your form.
 Your shoulders should be relaxed and back.
 Your back should be up against the reclined back support to take the pressure off your lower spine.
 Your arms should be down and resting on the armrests.

 [Step 4] Set Up Your Workout

 If you decide to choose your own time and resistance, you need to set those yourself.
 When deciding on a time, remember that most doctors recommend at least 30 minutes of cardiovascular exercise each day.
-Any length of time above 30 minutes is great.
+Any length of time above 30 minutes is excellent.

-Should you ever use the higher resistance levels, it should only be in an interval workout, where most of the workout is in the lower resistance levels.
+Should you ever use the higher resistance levels, it should only be in an interval workout, where most of the exercise is in the lower resistance levels.
 The reason for this is that the higher resistance levels are great for building leg muscles, but it would be hard to keep your heart rate high enough to benefit from a cardiovascular workout.

 Speaking of interval training, many of the programs would be considered interval training, where the resistance level changes several times during the workout.
 This is the best way to burn calories and increase your metabolism.